Rock Lobster

-"Rock Lobster" is a song written by Fred Schneider and Ricky Wilson, two members of the B-52's.
+"Rock Lobster" is a song by American band the B-52's, written by their singer Fred Schneider and guitarist Ricky Wilson.
 It was twice recorded and released as a single, first by DB Records as their debut release in April 1978, and again the following year for the band's self-titled debut album on Warner Bros.
-Records.
+(US) and Island Records (Europe, Japan).